-It’s probably worth giving you a look at what the things described above are, however, so that you can determine whether or not you want to keep reading this document.
-The level design of Donut Plains 3 illustrates each of these concepts fairly well.
+It’s probably worth giving you a look at what the all of those things are, however, so that you can determine whether or not this book will be useful to you.
+The level design of Donut Plains 3 illustrates the key concepts of Super Mario World’s level design well.
 Below are several screenshots of various challenges in the level.
-WARNING: there’s a lot of jargon coming, but you don’t need to understand it yet, this is just to show where this document is going.
+Be warned: there’s a lot of jargon coming, but you don’t need to understand it yet.
+The example below is just meant to show where this book is going.

-The first step to understanding everything that was going on in the previous paragraph is to begin at the beginning: 1981.
-That was the year that Shigeru Miyamoto began his career as a game designer, and introduced an idea which would shape game design immensely.
-Indeed, the whole reason that a survey of the design of Super Mario World is applicable to game design in general is the unique position of Nintendo, and Shigeru Miyamoto in particular.
-Miyamoto and his team created not just a game franchise, but a wholly new way of designing videogames.
-The Mario series represents the bridge from the original arcade style of videogame design to the new “composite” style of videogames, which became the dominant school of game design from 1985 until about 1998.
-Part I of this document, which follows this introduction, will comprehensively define what composite games are.
-The short version is this: composite games combine two or more genres in a specific way to achieve (and maintain) a specific form of psychological flow.
-Haphazardly mashing two genres together doesn’t work, but Miyamoto and his team figured out numerous techniques that would allow genres to play together in compelling ways.
+The first step to understanding everything that was going on in the previous paragraph is to begin at the beginning in 1981.
+That was the year that Shigeru Miyamoto, the creator of Mario, began his career as a game designer.
+Over the next few years, Miyamoto and his team created not just a game franchise, but an entirely new method for designing videogames.
+The Mario series represents the bridge from the original arcade style of videogame design to the new “composite” style of videogames that he invented.
+Composite games became the dominant school of game design from 1985 until about 1998.
+Chapter one of this document will comprehensively define what composite games are.
+The short version is this: composite games combine two or more genres in a specific way to achieve (and maintain) a form of psychological flow.
+Haphazardly mashing two genres together doesn’t work, but Miyamoto and his team figured out numerous techniques that allow different genres to play together in compelling ways.
 Game designers at different studios all around the world saw Nintendo's breakthrough and started using composite design techniques immediately, and with great success.
-A huge variety of games—everything from Mega-Man to Portal, from Doom to Katamari Damacy—rely heavily upon composite design ideas.
-Early Mario games were always on the cutting edge: virtually every Mario title between 1985 and 1996 saw an advance in the practice of composite design in a clear and meaningful way.
-Super Mario World is no exception, and so throughout this document there are frequent references to how the gameplay uses composite design techniques to keep the player entertained.
+A huge variety of games—everything from Mega-Man to Portal, from Doom to Katamari Damacy—are composite games.
+Early Mario games were always on the cutting edge: virtually every Mario title between 1985 and 1996 saw a significant advance in the practice of composite design.
+Super Mario World is no exception, and throughout this document there are frequent references to how the gameplay uses composite design techniques to keep the player entertained.